OUDSL/OUCreate_and_Omeka/index.md

 ## About
-Last Updated 18 April 2018
+Last Updated 23 July 2018
-Created by Wendy Jordan
+Created by Wendy Jordan | Updated by Chelsea Smith-Antonides

 ## Table of Contents
 * [What is OU Create](#what-is-ou-create)